Friday, November 2, 2012

 In our case it involved covering the grates with foil to minimize drippage and grease fires.
 Which, of course led to the grill over-heating and the grill cover in the cabinet below catching fire.
 The next step was the use of a fire extinguisher and the cleaning of the grill.
 Followed by airing out the house of the acrid smoke.

 When the grill was cleaned off we continued bar-be-que-ing.
 The end result was these perfect burgers.
+Oh, the pot on the grill?
+The pasta cooked perfectly.

 I'm sure you can probably get the same results without the fire.